oehrlis/oci-sec-ws/doc/9x96-Appendix-F_Manual_Lab_Users.md

-Allow group grp-oci-sec-ws-lab-00 to use key-delegate in tenancy Allow group grp-oci-sec-ws-lab-00 to manage floating-ips in tenancy Allow group grp-oci-sec-ws-lab-00 to manage load-balancers in tenancy
+Allow group grp-oci-sec-ws-lab-00 to use key-delegate in tenancy Allow group grp-oci-sec-ws-lab-00 to manage floating-ips in tenancy Allow group grp-oci-sec-ws-lab-00 to manage load-balancers in tenancy Allow group grp-oci-sec-ws-lab-00 to manage waas-family in tenancy Allow group grp-oci-sec-ws-lab-00 to manage web-app-firewall in tenancy Allow group grp-oci-sec-ws-lab-00 to manage waf-policy in tenancy
 ```

 ## POL-OCI-SEC-WS-LAB-00 - Level Compartment TRAINING